Moldova, Cobani October 2018

 How do you see the future?

 “We have many ideas of course.
 We need a new stove in the kitchen so we have more capacity for cooking.
 Also, I would like likewise oriented people to be able to meet here in the afternoon and evening.
 It is very useful for mothers with young children to exchange ideas and talk.
 It would be a kind of social café.
 I already run meetings with young people to discuss taking responsibility for one’s own life and for others.
 The sense of community has deteriorated a lot in the last 20 – 30 years.
-Another idea is to give some courses into starting your own business.
+Another idea is to give some courses in starting your own business.
 Everybody tells me: just give me a job but I just cannot.
-Starting some economic activity on your own is a way out and I try to educate villagers how to do this.
+Starting some economic activity on your own is a way out and I try to educate villagers on how to do this.
 It requires a change of mentality, however.
 And as for money, I am confident that one way or another we will find a solution somehow.”

 “In the meantime, I am already happy with being able to continue to do what we do now and make sure Vasile gets his glass of water.”